NamazuStudios/crossfire/PROTOCOL.md

 It provides a set of messages and operations which can be used to facilitate matchmaking, game session management, and participant communication.
 For Peer to Peer communication, we use WebRTC as the wire protocol as well as a JSON based signaling protocol for establishing connections.
 The signaling protocol can also be used to exchange and relay real time game data.

-**Note:** At the time of this writing, the only supported protocol version is 1.0.
+~~**Note:** At the time of this writing, the only supported protocol version is 1.0.
 The server uses the literal string `V_1_0` to indicate this version.
+See [Version.java](common/src/main/java/dev/getelements/elements/crossfire/model/Version.java)~~

+With Crossfire 1.1 and beyond, we have incorporated new versions of the protocol.
+The protocol version is distinct from the version of Crossfire.
+When referring ot the Version in this document, we are referring to the protocol version.
 See [Version.java](common/src/main/java/dev/getelements/elements/crossfire/model/Version.java)

+* Version 1.0 - `V_1_0`
+* Version 1.1 - `V_1_1`

+The protocol version follows Semantic Versioning, with the omission of revision as it makes no sense for a protocol.
+Therefore, a server supporting a particular minor version must also support all minor versions equal to or less than the latest supported version.
+All minor versions MUST inherit all message types and behaviors from previous minor versions.

 ## Operational Overview